MicrosoftDocs/powerbi-docs.pt-pt/powerbi-docs/paginated-reports-quickstart-aw.md

 ## <a name="create-the-matrix-with-a-wizard"></a>Criar a matriz com um assistente

-1. Inicie o Power BI Report Builder a partir de seu computador.
+1. Inicie o Report Builder do Power BI no computador.

      É apresentada a caixa de diálogo **Introdução**.